shopware/shopware/adr/2023-05-10-experimental-features.md

 ```
 ### Storefront

-Blocks, SCSS classes, JS plugins etc. can be marked as experimental, meaning that they are not covered by the backwards compatibility promise.
+Blocks, SCSS classes, JS plugins etc. can be marked as experimental, meaning that they are not covered by our backwards compatibility promise.

-In twig blocks can be wrapped as being experimental:
+In twig blocks can be wrapped, thereby marking them as experimental:
 ```twig
 {# @experimental stableVersion:v6.6.0 #}
 {% block awesome_new_feature %}